jorgebucaran/fisher/man/man1/fisher-uninstall.md

 Uninstall does not remove any copies of the given plugin in `$fisher_cache`.
 To erase the copy from the cache, use the `--force` option.

 Uninstall does not remove any dependencies installed with other plugins.
 This behavior prevents breaking plugins that share the same dependency.
-See `Flat Tree` in `fisher(7)`.
+See `Flat Tree` in `fisher help tour`.

 ## OPTIONS